 - The Ugly Americans episode "Attack of Mark's Clone" has this occur when Grimes finds Mark trapped in his closet, only to have Clone Mark (who had imprisoned him there and taken his place) walk in.
 Clone Mark briefly and very unconvincingly tries to claim Mark is his brother "who lives in the closet" but quickly gives up and shoots Grimes in the leg.

-- Young Justice: Green Arrow claims that Artemis is his niece to justify her being his new protege.
+- Green Arrow claims that Artemis is his niece to justify her being his new protege.
 She actually just wanted to hide the fact that her real family are all villains.
 Red Arrow figures it out right away (he was, after all, Green Arrow's foster son), and a few other Team members figure it out before she reveals the truth.

-- On a mission with Haley's Circus the Team claims to be a family of performers; someone Lampshades the fact that they don't look alike.
+- On a mission with Haley's Circus the Team claims to be a family of performers; someone lampshades the fact that they don't look alike.

-- Played With: Red Arrow and Guardian claim to be nephew and uncle.
+- Played with: Red Arrow and Guardian claim to be nephew and uncle.
 In reality they're both clones of Speedy, but don't realize it themselves.